aimms/documentation/webui/understanding-theming.rst

   *  redefine the whole set.
 As long as you change each of the 16 colors, there will be no surprises.
 Fall back to a duplicate set of 8x2 or 4x4 if you want to (visually) reduce the amount of colors.

-  * step away from colors through theming and just apply custom annotations, which you style in a custom stylesheet.
+  * step away from colors through theming and just apply custom annotations, which you style in a custom style sheet.
 However, that *does* mean you will need to take care of applying to the correct background, stroke, fill etc. properties, potentially different for each chart type.

 The "Unused" section
 ^^^^^^^^^^^^^^^^^^^^